 Hypoxia is a condition or state in which the supply of oxygen is insufficient for normal life functions.

-Hypoxemia is a condition or state where there is a low arterial oxygen supply.
-Hypoxia is sometimes used to describe both states (hypoxia and hypoxemia).
 Within the body, hypoxemia can lead to hypoxia (tissue hypoxia) in various tissues and organs with the most severe being cerebral hypoxia that can rapidly result in brain damage or death.

 Conversely, if a person experiences environmental hypoxia (low or absent oxygen in the environment from high altitudes or drowning for example), the person can develop hypoxemia.